Problem with a used car

 Read more about your rights when buying a used car.

-I bought my car from a garage or car dealer
+You bought from a garage or car dealer

-If a used car you bought develops a fault, you have the right to ask the garage or car dealer to fix the problem (with no further cost to you) by:
+If a used car you bought develops a fault, you have the right to ask the garage or car dealer to fix the problem by:

-- Repairing the faulty part(s) - this must be done within a reasonable time and without significant inconvenience to you
+- Repairing the faulty part(s) for free, within a reasonable time and without significant inconvenience to you

-- Giving you a refund – this may not be the full price paid and usually includes a deduction for the use you have had (also known as recission)
+- Giving you a refund of the full price paid or a partial refund with a deduction for use (also known as recission)

 Car is still under warranty